xapple/cbmcfs3_runner/notebooks/database/calibration_db.md

 List all tables and show part of the content of some tables from the calibration database.
 Press on the table of contents icon to see the table of content.
 Some tables are in fact storred queries.
-The ODBC engine we use to read Access tables doesn't distinguish between tables and storred queries.
+The ODBC engine we use to read Microsfot Access tables doesn't distinguish between tables and storred queries.
 Note also the Query section, which gives the SQL content of the storred queries.

 # List all tables